Calculating The Density Of A Gas

 • Molar Mass: Gases with higher molar masses tend to be denser than gases with lower molar masses at the same temperature and pressure.
 This is because heavier molecules contribute more mass to the same volume.
 Consider the difference between helium (light) and sulfur hexafluoride (heavy).

 • Humidity (for air): Water vapor has a lower molar mass than dry air.
-Therefore, humid air is slightly less dense than dry air at the same temperature and pressure.
+So, humid air is slightly less dense than dry air at the same temperature and pressure.
 While the effect is subtle, it plays a role in weather patterns.

 Real-World Applications